CMUAbstract/edb-rat/README.md

 '''NOTE''': This has not been tested in a while, so due to bit-rot it may not work out-of-the-box.

+### Energy guards for energy-interference-free instrumentation

+An energy guard allows the target application to execute (instrumentation) code of an arbitrary energy cost, while running on an intermittent power supply.
+For example, a costly invariant check can be wrapped into an energy guard:

+    ENERGY_GUARD_BEGIN();
+    [ code ]
+    ENERGY_GUARD_END();

+While executing energy guarded code, EDB powers the target.
+At the end of the guard, EDB restores the energy level to its value before the energy guard, masking the effect of the guard on the stored energy level.

+Build the app with `TEST_ENERGY_GUARDS = 1` and the rest set to 0.

+The test code contains a watchpoint before and after the guard.
+If all is working, we should see no difference in the energy values at the watchpoints (except for some precision error), despite the lengthy code inside the guard.

+    > watch --energy 0 E
+    > watch --energy 1 E
+    > stream watchpoints
+    adc_sampling_period_cycles=3000
+    host_timestamp_sec,timestamp_sec,watchpoint_id,watchpoint_vcap
+    7.999799,0.016739,0,2.3663
+    7.999799,0.020505,1,2.3437
+    7.999799,0.020784,0,2.3422
+    7.999799,0.002843,1,2.3131

+### Keep-alive asserts

+'''TODO'''

 ### Interactive debugging

+#### Interrupt on next boot

+Build the app with `TEST_INTERRUPT = 1` and the rest set to 0.

 [Turn off the reader](#sllurp-toolbox-for-rfid-reader) (to make things simpler), then charge the WISP and interrupt the execution.
-The `int` command tells EDB to wait for WISP to boot up (by watching the regulated voltage, Vreg), and then to interrupt:
+The `int` command tells EDB to wait for WISP to boot up, and then to interrupt:

-    > charge 2.4; int
+        > int

-    Vcap = 2.4005
+Turn on the RFID reader.
+After serveral seconds, depending on the RF power, once the WISP boots, the console should drop into the interactive debug mode:

-    Vcap_saved = 2.2825
+        Vcap_saved = 2.3320
+        *> pc
+        0x000046ee
-    *>
+        *> cont
+        Vcap_restored = 2.3284

-The green LED on the EDB board should be on and the green LED on the side of the WISP without the MCU should also be on, indicating interactive debug mode.
+While in interactive debug mode, the console prompt should be marked with a `*`, like `*>`.
+Also, the orange LED on the EDB board should be on and the green LED on the side of the WISP without the MCU should also be on.

-This is also indicated by the `*` in the EDB console prompt.
+#### Breakpoints

+Build the app with `TEST_BREAKPOINTS = 1` and the rest set to 0.

 The interactive debug mode can also be reached by hitting a breakpoint.
 In the application code, add

-    BREAKPOINT(1);
+    EXTERNAL_BREAKPOINT(1);

 Then, [turn on the power source](#sllurp-toolbox-for-rfid-reader), enable the breakpoint in the EDB console, and wait for it to be hit: